Katy600/school-members-database/README.md

 Build a demo that allows someone to add a new member with the fields “Name”, “Email Address” and "School" (selected from a list).
 The demo should display all members for a selected school.
 The ToucanTech database stores information about its members.
 Each member can be associated with 1 or more school.

-You may use any freely available programming language and modules (although be aware that the primary language we use is PHP).
-We will want to run and connect to your code on our own machines so if there are any unusual pre-requisites please document them.

 ### Install
 Run bundle install